Italy: The Dolomites, Bolzano to Ora | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-After breakfast, depart at 8:00 a.m. for a 60-minute drive up to one of the four most famous passes of the Dolomites.
-The scenic Badia Valley leads you to the heart of the Sella Group, where the Campolongo, Pordoi, Sella and Gardena passes sprawl between majestic peaks.
+After breakfast, depart at 8:15 a.m. for a scenic 60-minute drive to one of the four most iconic passes of the Dolomites.
+The Badia Valley leads you into the heart of the Sella Group, where the Campolongo, Pordoi, Sella, and Gardena passes unfold among majestic peaks.

-As you cycle the second leg of your ride along an easy path on the Avisio River, you’re sure to notice the colorful culture in the painted buildings of picturesque villages, all flanked by the Catinaccio, the Latemar, and the Lagorai mountain groups.
-Your destination is the village of Cavalese at 3,000 feet.
-You’ll have time to admire the Church of Assunta dating to 1112 and the Banco de la Reson, a sort of Parliament house of the Magnifica Comunita’ di Fiemme.
+During the second leg of your ride, you’ll follow a gentle path along the Avisio River, passing painted alpine villages set against the backdrop of the Catinaccio, Latemar, and Lagorai mountain groups.
+Your destination is the village of Cavalese, at 3,000 feet.
+You’ll have time to visit the Church of the Assunta, dating to 1112, and the Banco de la Reson, a historic meeting place of the Magnifica Comunità di Fiemme.

 Today's Ride Choices

-Pordoi Pass to Cavalese via cable car — 53 km (33 miles) OR Pordoi Pass to Cavalese via road — 55 km (34 miles)
+Pordoi Pass to Cavalese via Funicular — 53 km (33 miles) OR Pordoi Pass to Cavalese via Road — 55 km (34 miles) OR Corvara to Cavalese via Two Mountain Passes — 72 km (45 miles)

 What to Expect: